todds-encoder/todds/README.md

                             BC1_ALPHA_BC7: Files with alpha are encoded as BC7.
 Others are encoded as BC1.
   -q, --quality         Encoder quality level, must be in [0, 7].
 Defaults to 6.
   -nm, --no-mipmaps     Disable mipmap generation.
-  -fs, --fix_size       Set image width and height to the next multiple of 4.
+  -fs, --fix-size       Set image width and height to the next multiple of 4.
-  -mf, --mipmap_filter  Filter used to resize images during mipmap generation.
+  -mf, --mipmap-filter  Filter used to resize images during mipmap generation.
                             LANCZOS: Lanczos interpolation.
 Preserves edges and details better than other filters when dowsncaling images.
 [Default]
                             NEAREST: Nearest neighbor interpolation.
 Very fast, but it does not produce great results.
                             LINEAR: Bilinear interpolation.
 Fast, and with reasonable quality.